 There’s a rich subculture connected with this rambling jungle road which has only gradually revealed itself to me.
 It’s centred around musicians who play or have played in overlapping bands.
-Great musicians, some of them, who’ll never be rich, but like so many in this country, find a way to get by.
+Fine musicians, some of them, who’ll never make much money, but like so many in this country, find a way to get by.
 Like Neung, they are mostly from the South, from Pat-a-loon.
-Jamrock, in fact, is like a little enclave of the South, tucked away in the forest on a road that goes nowhere.
+Jamrock on these occasions is like a little enclave of the South, tucked away in the forest on a road that goes nowhere.

 They haven’t changed.
-Decent, civilised, down to earth, their radical plan is to carry on being how they always were, and to keep doing it until they can’t.
+Honorable, gentle, down to earth, their radical plan is to carry on being how they always were, and to keep doing it until they can’t.
 Just being human.

 And of course I can’t be one of them, not quite, but they accept me and appreciate my musical skills and forgive my pathetic inability to grasp their language or eat their food without going through comical agonies.

 I’m the only farang here sat the moment.
 And I’m feral in a different way, my own special farang way.